MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/renderoperator.md

 > [!NOTE]
 > * The render operator should be the last operator in the query, and used only
 >   with queries that produce a single tabular data stream result.
-> * The render operator has no impact on the results returned for the query,
+> * The render operator does not modify data; its impact is to inject an anotation
-> other than to inject a annotation (called "Visualization") that contains
+>   (called "Visualization") into the result's extended properties that holds
-> the rendering information provided in the query.
+>   the information provided with the operator in the query.
-> User agents might not render results as instructed, depending on their
+> * The interpretation of the visualization information is done by the user
+>   agent; different agents (such as Kusto.Explorer, Kusto.WebExplorer, etc.)
-> support for the required rendering instructions.
+>   might support different visualizations.

 **Syntax**